Glass Handling & Cutting

 How Do I Cut Glass?

 Depending on space available and preference - either on a cutting bench or a wall-mount system (see Keencut or Fletcher).
 In either case, it is best to use a proper, tungsten carbide cutting wheel, rather than a cheap 'DIY' store one, or a diamond.
 Glass to be cut should be dry and warm (i.e. above 55°f / 12°c) for reliable results.
 The cutting wheel should be kept free of dirt and dust build-up and lubricated as recommended by the supplier.
 Always use a proper T-square or straight edge and cut smoothly across the sheet from edge to edge.
 Do not go over the cut again.
-Always break out the cut quickly - the longer it is left the less reliable will be the result.
+Always break out the cut quickly - the longer it is left the less reliable the result will be.
 With a wallmount cutter, take great care to avoid the glass coming into contact with hard surfaces when loading/unloading.
 With a bench, make sure you keep the (felt or carpeted) top surface free from shards of glass etc. When starting to use a new hand-cutter, lubricate it as recommended and cut up some scrap glass/offcuts for a few minutes to run the wheel in properly.
 When cutting coated glass, pay particular attention to cleanliness and ensure that you are cutting the correct side of the glass if applicable.

 Is it difficult to cut speciality glass?